 Universal Orlando Resort

-I hope you've enjoyed this look at what's new at Disney World and Universal in 2017 and beyond.
+I hope you've enjoyed this look at what's coming to Disney World and Universal in 2021 and beyond.
 Make sure to come back to see what's been added as you get closer to your visit.
 Hop on over to our When to Visit Orlando page for more planning tips, part of our Orlando Planning Timeline!